Monica Törnell

 Monica Kristina Ingeborg Törnell (born 3 June 1954) is a Swedish singer and songwriter.
-After being discovered by Cornelis Vreeswijk 1971, she was a prominent singer in several genres, mainly folk and rock music, for over two decades.
-Together with Lasse Holm, she represented Sweden in the Eurovision Song Contest 1986 in Bergen, Norway.
-She is the mother of Tobias (born in 1973) and Mattias Törnell (born in 1980).
+She was discovered by Cornelis Vreeswijk in 1971, triggering a career spanning several decades in various genres, mainly folk and rock music.
+With Lasse Holm, she represented Sweden in the Eurovision Song Contest 1986 in Bergen, Norway.

+She was inducted in to the Swedish Musical Hall of Fame in 2022.